-What are the potential risks to the individuals whose personal data you hold You should include illegitimate access, undesired modification and disappearance of data?
-Likelihood of this happening 1 Very unlikely 2 Unlikely 3 Possible 4 Likely 5 Very Likely (See guidance below for definition)) Impact 1 -Insignificant 2-Minor 3-Moderate 4-Major 5-Catastrophic (See guidance below for definition) Overall risk score (likelihood x impact = score) Will risk be accepted, reduced or eliminated?
+Please see appendix 2 for additional guidance on completing this table whose personal data you hold You should include illegitimate access, undesired modification and disappearance of data? ur Ui Ui Ui de 1 Very Inlikely 2 Julikely 3 Possible Likely 5 Very Likely (See guidanc below for lefinitio n)) ant 2-Minor 3- Moderat e 4-Major 5- Catastro phic (See guidance below for definitio n) Overall risk score (likelih ood x impact = score) be accepte d, reduced or eliminat ed?
 Mitigating action to reduce or eliminate each risk OR Where risk is accepted give justification.
-Explain how this action eliminates or reduces the risk Expected completion date Responsible owner Risk of security of data being R Data are transferred via a By using secure Completed Dueferen compromised when data transfer occurs (from data secure data exchange portal. data exchange portals and retrospecti Professor Louis providers to alcohol and drug 5 portail encrypted pen ve DPIA Appleby database holders) Data are transferred drives we prevent Sensitive, personal data on using a password- unauthorised deceased individuals protected, encrypted pen access to any data. perpetrators is lost, stolen or drive and staff sign the destroyed.
-Could cause pen drive in and out of The data portal can distress to any relatives 5 the safe. only be accessed Corporate risks & compliance risks.
-Non-compliance with the DPA, principle 7 breached Once data transferred, the data are deleted from the encrypted pen drive using File Shredder.
-Encrypted pen drive via authorised NCISH staff via an encrypted laptop reducing the risk of hacking.
-Damage to reputation of NCISH stored in fireproof safe in By deleting using and the University. secure office, and used File Shredder, the ICO would be informed. only for data transfer data cannot be Loss of confidence from recovered. clinicians & services to comply with NCISH
+Explain how this action eliminates or reduces the risk Expect ed compl etion date Respon sible owner Risk of security of data being compromised when data transfer occurs (from data providers and to NHS contacts) Sensitive, personal data on deceased individuals/homicid e perpetrators is lost, stolen or destroyed.
+Could cause distress to any living data subjects/relatives Corporate risks & compliance risks.
+Non-compliance with the DPA, principle 7 breached Damage to reputation of NCISH and the University.
+ICO would be informed.
+Loss of confidence from clinicians to comply with NCISH 5 5 R Any CDs which contain data are encrypted, all other data is accessed via a secure data exchange portal.
+Data transferred using a password protected, encrypted pen drive and staff sign the pen drive in and out of the safe.
+Once data transferred, the data are deleted from the encrypted pen drive using File Shredder.
+Encrypted pen drive stored in fireproof safe in secure office, and used only for data transfer By using encrypted CDs and pen drives this prevents unauthorise d access to any data.
+The data portal can only be accessed via authorised NCISH staff via an encrypted laptop reducing the risk of hacking By deleting using File Shredder, the data cannot be recovered.
+Com plete d - retros pecti ve DPIA Profe ssor Louis Apple by